aburambadkar/90DaysOfDevOps/2026/day-39/day-39-cicd-concepts.md

 Artifact — output produced by a job

+Task 4: Draw a Pipeline

+A developer pushes code to GitHub.
+The app is tested, built into a Docker image, and deployed to a staging server.

+Stages of Pipeline:

 Source: Push code to GitHub.

 App Build/Prep: Install dependencies e.g., pip install -r requirements or compile the source code into a runnable format like a .jar or .exe before the tests can even start.